DTjomsland/T2A1-B/T1A2_Workbook_B.md

 <strong>First Iteration:</strong>

-The middle number of the array is found through the equation (0+4)//2 = 2, and it's value is ``6``.
+The middle number of the array is found through the equation (0+4)//2 = 2, and its value is ``6``.
 Since the value we are searching for is less than ``6``, the possible location of the desired value must be in the first half of the array.
 The high is then set to ``mid - 1`` and the loop starts over.

 <br>